brexhq/bazel-kotlin-vscode-extension/README.md

 bazelKLS.lazyCompilation: true
 ```

 configuration option, which will only compile the files that are open initially.
-When symbols in other files are referenced through `Go-to-definition`, cmpilation of those files is triggered so as to support navigation.
+When symbols in other files are referenced through `Go-to-definition`, compilation of those files is triggered so as to support navigation.
 This may not work 100% though, so it's currently enabled as opt-in.
 However, this may become the default in the future.

 ### Debugging
 You can now debug using a customized implementation of [Kotlin Debug Adapter](https://github.com/fwcd/kotlin-debug-adapter) using a launch configuration.
 This is currently experimental.